TMT4869/face-recogniton-with-dlib/README.md

 # How to use project
 First, create the following folders:
 1. videos/
-2. output/
+2. output/__
-You can add video for face recognition to videos/ Example how to run this project
+Link video and output: https://drive.google.com/drive/folders/1aeVRMFLcSeHqiCU3bR_rbnjO4c0NDplE?usp=sharing You can add video for face recognition to videos/__ Example how to run this project__
 Encoding faces
 ```bash
 python encode_faces.py --dataset dataset --encodings encodings.pickle